huanghj78/conan/README.md

 Conan is a testing framework for detecting consensus issues in distributed databases by fault injection.

-* We observe that status changes improve the efficiency of generating fault sequences.
-Hence, Conan monitors status changes as feedback to guide fuzzing for the effective generation of fault sequences.
+* We observe that state changes improve the efficiency of generating fault sequences.
+Hence, Conan monitors state changes as feedback to guide fuzzing for the effective generation of fault sequences.
 * We observe that solely using coarse-grained faults is not sufficient for issue detection.
 Hence, Conan combines fine-grained and coarse-grained faults to form hybrid fault sequences to uncover consensus issues.

 ## Issues Uncovered by Conan